Barbecue in Texas: History

-In 2019, J. C. Reid of the Houston Chronicle wrote that pulled pork barbecue was becoming common in Texas despite having originated in a different region.
+In 2019, J. C. Reid of the Houston Chronicle wrote that pulled pork barbecue was becoming common in Texas despite having originated elsewhere.

 Styles and variations

-Texas barbecue traditions differ Geographically and culturally: East Texas, Central Texas, South Texas, and West Texas each have their own unique barbecue styles.
-Of these various styles, the Central and East Texas varieties are considered to be the most well-known.
+Texas barbecue traditions differ geographically and culturally: East Texas, Central Texas, South Texas, and West Texas each have their own unique barbecue styles, of which the Central and East Texas varieties are considered to be the best-known.

 The different kinds of Texas barbecue can be distinguished as follows: